danabo/blog/content/posts/On Variational Inference.md

 [Jordan et al.](https://link.springer.com/content/pdf/10.1023%2FA%3A1007665907178.pdf) is implicitly defining what "variational" means here.
 We are given an optimization criteria, namely $\\fa x,\\ \\min\_{\\l\_x}\\set{\\l\_x x-\\ln\\l\_x-1}$, which has infinitely many optimization parameters, $\\l\_x$ for every $x$.
 We could view this optimization as being over the space of (continuous) functions, $\\R\\to\\R$, and searching for some $\\l:\\R\\to\\R$ s.t. $\\l(x) x-\\ln\\l(x)-1$ is minimal for every $x\\in(0,\\infty)$.
 In this case, $\\l(x)=1/x$ is the solution.

 Note that in this problem we don't have a functional.
 Nevertheless  [Jordan et al.](https://link.springer.com/content/pdf/10.1023%2FA%3A1007665907178.pdf) is taking this to be a variational method.
-If we are to broaden our notion of variational from the previous section, [#What is variational](#what-is-variational), to accommodate this usage, we could say that a variational problem is an optimization problem over an infinite dimensional function space, or equivalently with infinitely many optimization parameters.
+If we are to broaden our notion of variational from the previous section, [#What is Variational](#what-is-variational), to accommodate this usage, we could say that a variational problem is an optimization problem over an infinite dimensional function space, or equivalently with infinitely many optimization parameters.
 In most cases the optimization problem can be specified with a functional, but in this case it is not.

 **Question**: Is $\\min\_{\\l:\\R\\to\\R}\\set{\\int\_\\X\\l(x) x-\\ln\\l(x)-1\\ \\d x}$ an equivalent problem?
 Then $\\mc{F}\[\\l\]=\\int\_\\X\\l(x) x-\\ln\\l(x)-1\\ \\d x$ is our functional.